 The messenger turned back, and on reaching the fort, preparations were made for defence.
 Meanwhile, the panches had assembled at Avitabile's house, and were addressed by Hira Singh.
 Casting his sword and turban before them, he called upon them as representatives of the soldiers to avenge the murders.
 He denounced the intrigues of the Sindhanwallas, whom he asserted were ready to hand over the Punjab to the British, and reduce the Khalsa soldier to a mere labourer for the benefit of the "white faces."
-He asserted that their religion would be prohibited, their privileges curtailed, and other arguments to a like effect.
+He asserted that their religion-would be prohibited, their privileges curtailed, and other arguments to a like effect.

-To all of this the panches listened unmoved, until seeing that other inducements were necessary, he changed his tactics ; he appealed to their cupidity.
+To all of this the panches listened unmoved, until seeing that other inducements were necessary, he changed his tactics; he appealed to their cupidity.
 Each man was promised a pair of gold bracelets, a bonus of a month's pay, and an increase of pay with the plunder of the fort, and the Sindhanwallas thrown in.

 This was sufficient ; and only waiting to have the promise confirmed on the Granth, the panches sped down to carry the glad news.
 Immediately the drums beat to arms, and such was the haste of the soldiers that they scorned the suggestion of waiting till the morn, or even for the evening meal, then preparing.
-Cooking pots were overturned, fires extinguished, and the haste of the laggards stimulated so by musket butts and sword flats that within an hour 40,000 men were on their way to the fort.

-Meanwhile, the Sindhanwallas had made every effort to bribe the garrison of the city and the Hazuri Bagh, but though these took the money and promised support, they intended to do nothing, so that the Sindhanwallas could depend only on their own adherents in the fort.
+Cooking pots were overturned, fires extinguished, and the haste Meanwhile, the Sindhanwallas had made every effort to bribe the garrison of the city and the Hazuri Bagh, but though these took the money and promised support, they intended to do nothing, so that the Sindhanwallas could depend only on their own adherents in the fort.
 Just after sunset, Hira Singh's force, with about 100 guns, mostly of small calibre, arrived at Lahore, occupied the city, and commenced the siege of the fort.
 Throughout the night the continuous throbbing of the drums, the booming of the cannon, and the rattle of musketry kept pace with the tumult in the city, where as before the troops robbed, burnt, and outraged unrestrained.

 By next morning, little effect was visible on the fort walls, nor was much more made until Hira Singh offered substantial rewards to the gunners, who, redoubling their efforts by nine of the next day effected a practicable breach, through which the fort was stormed, and the whole of the garrison put to the sword.
-The heads of Lahna Singh and Ajit Singh, being cut off, weretaken to the funeral pyre, whereon sat the women.
-The head of Ajit Singh was placed in the lap of the principal widow, who had waited two days for it, and then promising to convey the wishes of Hira Singh to his deceased father, she gave the signal for the pile to be lit.
+The heads of Lahna Singh and Ajit Singh, being cut off, were taken to the funeral pyre, whereon sat the women.
+The head of Ajit Singh was placed in the lap of the principal widow, who ha'd waited two days for it, and then promising to couvey the wishes of Hira Singh to his deceased father, she gave the signal for the pile to be lit.